JanCVanB/roc-random/README.md

 ## Status

+Forked from [JanCVanB/roc-random](https://github.com/JanCVanB/roc-random) and updated to build package and documentation.

 This works, but there's much more it could do.

 Contributions & feedback are very welcome! :)